sixoverground/instagram_basic_display_api/SECURITY.md

 ## Supported Versions

-These versions of instagram_basic_display_api are currently being supported with security updates.
+The following versions are currently being supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |